Folsom, California: Geography

-According to the United States Census Bureau, the city has a total area of 30.2 sqmi, of which, 27.9 sqmi of it is land and 2.3 sqmi of it (7.53%) is water.
+According to the United States Census Bureau, the city has a total area of 30.2 sqmi, of which 27.9 sqmi is land and 2.3 sqmi (7.53%) is water.
 Folsom is located in the foothills of the Sierra Nevada.

 Carpenter Hill in Folsom has the highest elevation in Sacramento County, at 831 feet (253 meters).

 Climate

 Folsom's climate is characterized by long, hot, dry summers and cool, rainy winters.